 Gangrape survivor says cop raped her at police station in UP

-She alleged that when she went to the Jalalabad police station, a sub-inspector present there took her to his room and raped her
+The 35-year-old woman, who went to the Jalalabad police station to file her complaint, said the sub-inspector took her to an adjoining room on the pretext of filing her complaint and sexually assaulted her

-An alleged gangrape victim in Uttar Pradesh's Shahjahanpur has charged a police sub-inspector with raping her when she had gone to a police station to get her complaint registered.
+A woman, who was allegedly gangraped by five men, has claimed that she was raped again by a police sub-inspector when she went to a police station to file a complaint.

-Senior police official Avinash Chandra has ordered an inquiry on the complaint of the woman, who met him on Wednesday.

-The 35-year-old woman, a resident of a village under the Jalalabad police station area, told reporters on Thursday that on November 30, five men came in a car, forcibly dragged her to a nearby field and raped her.

-She alleged that when she went to the Jalalabad police station, a sub-inspector present there took her to his room and raped her.
+The 35-year-old woman, who went to the Jalalabad police station to file her complaint, said the sub-inspector took her to an adjoining room on the pretext of filing her complaint and sexually assaulted her.

+The alleged incident took place at the police station on November 30.

+Additional Director General of Police (ADG) of Bareilly, Avinash Chandra, has ordered an inquiry on the complaint of the woman.

+Superintendent of Police (city) Sanjay Kumar said the 'allegations are serious' and police are investigating it.

+The woman claimed that she was gang-raped by five men on November 30.
+"The five accused forcibly dragged me inside the car, took me to a nearby field and raped me.
+Soon after that, I went to the Jalalabad police station where the sub-inspector also raped me," the woman, a widow, said.

 Keep scrolling to read more news